 Providing Proof of Injury

-In our first video Drew asks how badly were you hurt, and how easy is it to prove your injuries?
+In our first video, Drew asks how badly you were hurt and how easy it is to prove your injuries.

 Generally speaking, the more obvious the injury, the more straightforward the healing process, and the quicker your recovery, the easier it will be to handle the injury claim on your own.